 The Bad Guy Wins: He ultimately wins after the events of Armageddon; surviving the ascent up the pyramid and follows that by attempting to kill Raiden.
 This prompts the thunder god to invoke the Timey-Wimey Ball and telepathically send a message to his younger self from the time of Mortal Kombat, warning him of the events to come, before Kahn can strike the killing blow.

-Drop the Hammer: It was his most feared special in MK3 and later became his weapon style in the Gamecube version of Deception.
-Raiden had one too for MK4, before it got put on the top of the Lightning tower.
+Drop the Hammer: It was his most feared special in MK3 and later became his weapon style in the GameCube version of Deception.
+Raiden had one too (a War Hammer) for MK4, before it was placed on the top of the Sky Temple.
 (His favoured weapon's a Staff, which he uses in Deadly Alliance onward even though he supposedly gave it to Kai, canonically.)

 In fact, he seems to be big on this.
 The female characters who are seen chained in the Kahn's Coliseum arena are wearing barely-there bikinis, and given how female Edenian warriors (even ones who are loyal to him) tend to dress, this sort of thing may well be a law he is enforcing.
 (In fact, when Kitana is officially working on the heroes' side, her outfit is a lot more modest.)

-Graceful Loser: It seems that way, seeing as he's the Interactive Narrator, and continues to narrate the characters' endings, no matter whose ending it is (even if the outcome was bad for him).
+Graceful Loser: It seems that way for 9, seeing as he's the Interactive Narrator, and continues to narrate the characters' endings, no matter whose ending it is (even if the outcome was bad for him).

 Hammerspace: Literally in his case.
 Look closely at the sprites for his hammer attack in MK3 and the move in MK9 and it appears to materialize out of thin air.